What is trauma therapy?

 Trauma therapy is a form of psychological treatment that helps individuals who have experienced a traumatic event or series of events to process their trauma and work toward recovery.
 It is based on the understanding that trauma can result in physical, emotional, cognitive, and behavioral changes and that healing from these experiences is essential to lead healthy and fulfilling lives.

-This therapy uses guided eye movements to help process traumatic memories and reduce distressing symptoms.
+EMDR Therapy uses guided eye movements to help process traumatic memories and reduce distressing symptoms.
+EMDR therapies may be beneficial for individuals living with posttraumatic stress disorder.

 CPT focuses on challenging and modifying negative thoughts and beliefs related to the trauma, helping individuals develop more adaptive thinking patterns.